-4. Use your thumb and the index finger to loosen the lever and open the load plate.
+4. Using your thumb and the index finger, remove the 'WARNING' plastic cap from the socket.

-5. Using your thumb and index finger, hold the CPU on its edges.
+5. Use your thumb and index finger to hold the CPU on its edges.
 Align the CPU keys, which are semi-circle cutouts, against the socket keys.